-It’s time for another look at a fantastic piece of vintage glass, and today we’re talking about a truly versatile lens.
-It’s the Minolta MC Macro Rokkor QF 50mm ƒ/3.5, and it provides one of the easiest and most affordable ways to get into macro photography.
+Today we’re talking about a truly versatile lens.
+It’s Minolta’s MC Macro Rokkor QF 50mm F/3.5, and it provides one of the easiest and most affordable ways to get into macro photography whether you’re shooting an old film camera or modern mirrorless.

 What is it about this lens that makes it perfect for those looking to dip their toes into the world of macro shooting?
 Practicality; Not only does this wonderful assemblage of glass and aluminum allow you to shoot the hell out of tiny bugs, flowers, coins, and all the usual macro subjects, it can also work as an everyday standard lens.
 It’s compact, relatively lightweight, and fairly capable as a 50mm standard.
 Sure, it’s not perfect, but that’s what we’re here to talk about.

 The aperture ring is knurled aluminum and contrasts beautifully with the black, alloy lens barrel to which it’s mounted, while the machined focus ring boasts complex chamfers, knurls, and scallops that are all both ornamental and functionally relevant.
-When one begins to actuate these rings it becomes clear just how deep the quality runs, as both rings are pure bliss to use.
+Actuating these rings shows just how deep the quality runs, as both are pure bliss to use.
 The aperture ring clicks into its detents with mechanical precision and the focus ring spins with a weighted fluidity that’s virtually perfect.
-This lens, like all of the MC Rokkors, is a shooter’s lens through and through.
+This lens, like most of the MC Rokkors, is a shooter’s lens from a bygone era of affordable quality craftsmanship.

-The lens offers a six-bladed automatic iris with barrel-mounted stop down lever, apertures from ƒ/3.5 to ƒ/22, six lens elements in four groups, and single-coating for optical fidelity.
-It should be mentioned that the coating on this lens isn’t the best in the world, and flares and ghosts are possible.
+The lens offers a six-bladed automatic iris with barrel-mounted stop down lever, apertures from f/3.5 to f/22, six lens elements in four groups, and single-coating for optical fidelity.
+It should be mentioned that the coating on this lens isn’t the best in the world, and flares and ghosts are common when shot in challenging light.
 But the front element sits so deeply within the recess of the lens that you’d really have to try to make these aberrations happen.
 In normal use this lens will not produce an anomaly.

 The lens is fairly compact, especially for a macro lens.
 Weighing only 330g, it’s not much heavier than many comparable 50mm standard lenses, and when retracted to infinity focus it’s not much longer than those other lenses either.

 But hold on.
 We’re getting ahead of ourselves.
-Before we get much further we should probably clarify something.
-We’ve been calling this lens a macro lens, and it is, but there’s a caveat.
+Before we get much further I should probably clarify something.
+I’ve been calling this lens a macro lens, and it is, but there’s a caveat.

 When originally sold back in the days of yore, this lens was accompanied by a 1:1 adapter.
 This adapter fit between the lens and the body of the camera and enabled the lens to reach life-size ratios of 1:1.
 Without fitment of this adapter the lens can still function perfectly, though it will only reach ratios of 1:2, or 1/2 lifesize.
 That’s still pretty damn close, but if we’re being honest it’s not true macro.
 Then again, if you’re shooting on a crop-sensor camera…